The Abelian Sandpile Model on Fractal Graphs: Periodicity

 \section{Periodicity}

-We have observed that the number of grains of sand on a vertex of the $SG$ graph approximation repeats itself in a periodic pattern with respect to the number of grains of sand added to $v_0$.
-This extends itself to configurations on subgraphs of the approximations.
-This periodicity is also apparent in $HG$, $PG$, and $MG$.
-First we will show the existence of periodicity, and then further characterize its properties on subgraphs.
+The number of chips on a vertex~$v$ of an $SG$~graph approximation repeats in a pattern that is periodic with respect to the number of chips~$n$ initially placed on~$v_0$.
+That is, using $\eta_v^{\circ}(n)$ to denote the stabilized number of chips on vertex~$v$, each $\eta_v^{\circ}(n)$ is periodic with respect to~$n$.
+An analogous property also holds for $HG$, $PG$, and~$MG$.
+First we show the existence of this periodic behavior, then we further characterize its properties on subgraphs of fractal graph approximations.